ewhanley/ewhanley.github.io/weekly_updates.md

 # Weekly Project Updates

 ### Week 3 (2023-06-05 -- 2023-06-11)
 I started working through the LangChain Handbook this week.
 I read Chapter 1 and worked along in a Jupyter notebook.
 I created a GitHub repo to capture my progress through the text.
-The notebook I created for Chapter 1 can be found [here] (https://github.com/ewhanley/langchain_handbook/blob/main/chapter_1.ipynb).
+The notebook I created for Chapter 1 can be found [here](https://github.com/ewhanley/langchain_handbook/blob/main/chapter_1.ipynb).

 ### Week 2 (2023-05-29 -- 2023-06-04)